There is a motion discontinuity of a motion-derivative when its Y-axis has two values at one instant on its X–axis.

 Segment Blending considers the motion-values at the Blend-Points.

 In MotionDesigner it is possible to design motions with motion-discontinuities at any motion-derivative, even Position.
-A Position motion-discontinuity is only needed in the Blend-Point Editor with progressive, indexing motion, in which the position at the end of the index motion is different to the position at the start of the index motion.
+A Position motion-discontinuity is only needed with progressive, indexing motion, in which the position at the end of the index motion is different to the position at the start of the index motion.
 Clearly, the mechanical system does not move from one position to the next in zero time.
 It does not have a positional motion-discontinuity.

 Position Blending and Continuity